 Insurance & Policy Forms

 The last thing you want to worry about when gearing up for a move is what could go wrong, but it’s important that you protect yourself in case something does.
 We’ve been in the moving business a long time and have heard tons of horror stories involving moving scams and customers who didn’t have the proper moving insurance.
-Our Anaheim movers are here to help you understand the importance for you and your family to prepare for what could go wrong on your next move.
+Our Portland movers are here to help you understand the importance for you and your family to prepare for what could go wrong on your next move.

 Bill of Lading

-You will receive a Bill of Lading from your moving company that serves as the official contract between you and your Anaheim movers.
+You will receive a Bill of Lading from your moving company that serves as the official contract between you and your movers.
 It goes over the rates, waiver, and release policies that you will receive and need to sign on moving day.
 This document runs through everything that the movers will need authorize before they start the job.

 Order for Service